Do you check your book title ideas before you publish?

 “Every single one of them was self-published.
 That takes up space.
 That’s going to make it harder to compete, harder to stand out.”

-Check your ideas for book titles well before you publish
+Research your ideas for book titles well before you publish

 When it comes time to decide on potential ideas to pick a title for a new book, there are a number of quick checks that you can do.